‘Big Little Lies’ Season 2 Is A Real Possibility

 Big Little Lies ended its run on HBO Sunday night, or did it?
 The limited series aired the finale that brought answers to many of the show’s questions.
 However, the finale also left room for Season 2 if the network and stars were to be on board.

 According to E!
-Online, Big Little Lies series writer, David E. Kelley, revealed that there is definitely room within the story for a Season 2.
+Online, Big Little Lies series writer David E. Kelley revealed that there is definitely room within the story for a Season 2.
 However, that doesn’t mean that the story necessarily needs to be told.

 “You want to give your audience a sense of closure,” Kelley said.
 “And at the same time, life doesn’t serve up closure very often.
 And in that scene, we were endeavoring to show that the women had come together, that the story is not over.
 So shifting to the point of view of the detective on the beach indicates just that.
 There is some closure, but you only get so much of that in life.
 The story always goes on.”

-Reese Witherspoon, who starred as Madeline on Big Little Lies, as well as served as executive producer along with her co-star, Nicole Kidman, on the project, revealed that there has been some talk about Season 2 of the HBO series, and the Liane Moriarty, who wrote the novel, has been in on the discussion, and is currently “thinking about ideas.”
+Reese Witherspoon, who starred as Madeline on Big Little Lies, as well as served as executive producer along with her co-star Nicole Kidman on the project, revealed that there has been some talk about Season 2 of the HBO series, and Liane Moriarty, who wrote the novel, has been in on the discussion and is currently “thinking about ideas.”

 “One of the main questions everyone keeps asking us is, ‘Is there going to be a season two,'” Witherspoon said in a Facebook Live video.
 “We’ve been talking with the writer, and you guys should Facebook Liane Moriarty and tell her how much you want to see Big Little Lies 2.
 That would be good.
 She’s thinking about ideas, and so we would love to hear ideas.”